sheraadams/OpenGL-Skyboxes-and-Photoshop-tutorial/README.md

 ## Function

-The skyboxes use the following C++ function to create the skybox with OpenGL
+The skyboxes use the following C++ function to create the skybox with OpenGL.
+Note that left and right are horizontally reflected.
+Also, front and back are horizontally reflected.

 ```cpp
     vector<std::string> faces